Jack Suwinski Player Props: Pirates vs. Giants

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (57) this season while batting .235 with 30 extra-base hits.
+- Suwinski leads Pittsburgh with 57 hits, batting .231 this season with 30 extra-base hits.

-- He ranks 119th in batting average, 29th in on base percentage, and 14th in slugging among qualifying hitters in MLB.
+- Among the qualified hitters in MLB, he ranks 121st in batting average, 32nd in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.